Mickey Goldberg: Early life

-Michael E. Goldberg was born on August 10, 1941 in New York, New York.
-His father received his masters degree in chemistry from Columbia University and proceeded to get his DDS from New York University Dental School.
+Michael E. Goldberg was born on August 10, 1941, in New York, New York.
+His father received his master's degree in chemistry from Columbia University and proceeded to get his DDS from New York University Dental School.
 Soon after, he opened up his own dental practice.
-Michael’s eventual passion for science budded from his father’s encouragement to study chemistry.
-His father often gave him chemistry sets and children’s books about chemistry to peak his interest in science.
+Michael's eventual passion for science budded from his father's encouragement to study chemistry.
+His father often gave him chemistry sets and children's books about chemistry to pique his interest in science.

 During his high school career, Goldberg was a very bright student and became an Eagle Scout.
 He had the highest score in New York State on the statewide scholarship exam.
 In the summer between high school and college he landed a job working in a lab for the Burroughs-Wellcome drug company.
 The lab was headed by George Hitchings and Gertrude Elion and focused its work on purine and pyrimidine antimetabolites.
 Goldberg was a lab technician collecting data on a research project that eventually ending up producing the drugs azathioprine (Immuran) and azacytosine (AZT).
 Immuran was the first successful nonsteroid immunosuppressant used in kidney transplants and AZT became the first successful treatment for AIDS.
 For their major discovery, Hitchings and Elion shared the Nobel Prize in Physiology or Medicine in 1988.

-Education and Career
+Education and career

 This is a list of Goldberg's education from 1959 to 1968 and subsequent professional positions.